 According to Paulette Kouffman Sherman, Psy.D, psychologist and author of The Book of Sacred Baths, if you‘re an Ambivert, you’re emotionally flexible.

-Sometimes you are outgoing and like spending time with people but sometimes it completely exhausts you.
+Sometimes you are outgoing and like spending time with people who you are comfortable with and sometime it entirely exhausts you.

-You go through phases where in you want to go out and spend time with people and phases where in you want to retire in your zone to recharge yourself.
+You go through constant shifts in phases where in you want to go out with friends and spend time and phases where in you want to retire in your zone to recharge yourself.

-The trick is to grow your self-awareness and plan your activities in such a way that you enjoy both ends of the spectrum – being alone and being social and engaging in outdoor activities.
+The trick is to be self aware and plan your activities accordingly – being alone when you feel drained of energy and being social and engaging in outdoor activities.